elastic/kibana/x-pack/plugins/infra/README.md

 life-cycle of a PR looks like the following:

 1. **Create draft PR**: To make ongoing work visible, we recommend creating [draft PRs] as soon as possible.
-PRs are usually target at `master` and backported later.
+PRs are usually targetted at `master` and backported later.
 The checklist in the PR description template can be used to guide the progress of the PR.
 2. **Label the PR**: To ensure that a newly created PR gets the attention of